Last Updated on January 7, 2023 by ellen

 1. If you use treats, keep them small

-It’s easy to overdo it with treats, especially when you’re training.
-You can help ensure your dog maintains his weight by using small treats, or just pieces of treats.
-The type of treat you give is also important – just like you, your dog needs a balanced diet to remain happy and healthy.
-Vegetables contain vitamins and minerals that aren’t in meat and it’s important your dog gets them in their diet.
+It is easy to overdo it with treats, especially when you are training.
+You can help ensure your dog maintains his weight by using small treats or just pieces of treats.
+The type of treat you give is also essential.
+Just like you, your dog needs a balanced diet to remain happy and healthy.
+Vegetables contain vitamins and minerals that aren’t in meat and it is important your dog gets them in their diet.
 From apple rings, carrot medallions and sweet potato treats, there are many vegetable and fruit-based dog treats available on the market which means you can use them as incentives for your dog during training without having to worry about compromising his health or ending up with a very well behaved but overweight pooch!

 2. â€¦but donâ€™t rely on treats too much

 3. Ensure you train regularly and reinforce behaviors (sit for dinner, wait at doors)

-It’s important to train not just regularly, but for the right amount of time.
-You need to ensure that the sessions are long enough to instill learning, but not so long that the dog becomes bored.
-Once you achieve some success in a session, you can leave it there, and return later to reinforce the behavior.
+It is important to train not just regularly but for the right amount of time.
+You need to ensure that the sessions are long enough to instill learning but not so long that the dog becomes bored.
+Once you succeed in a session, you can leave it there, and return later to reinforce the behavior.
 Little and often is the maxim here.

 A good way to effectively train your dog is to embed the sessions into everyday life, rather than having to take time out specifically to practice, which can lead to missed sessions.
 Examples of ways to do this are making your dog sit before you give him his dinner, or waiting at doors until you give the command that he can continue.
 In this way, good behaviors are reinforced every day.